Professor Adam Brown (about me)

 The BYU library has physical or electronic copies of required books.
 I have placed them on course reserve, meaning you may check them out for up to three hours.
 BYU library course reserve link: https://apps.lib.byu.edu/reserve/course/72945/

-I can share with you additional recommendations if you are interested.
+I can recommend many more great books if you are interested.

 Writing submitted for credit must consist of your own ideas presented in your own language.
 When appropriate, you may include ideas from others if clearly identified by appropriate introduction ("According to...") and citation.
 Direct language, including language generated by AI, must additionally appear in quotation marks.
 Take care while gathering material for your papers to track sources and to differentiate quotations you have jotted down from paraphrases you have written.
 Even unintentional plagiarism has consequences.
 Violations may result in a failing grade on an assignment or in the course.
 Serious violations may result in university action.
 Read more in the university catalog.
 A thesaurus does not eliminate plagiarism.
 Please review this short infographic about plagiarism by Emily Myers.